Interactive System Build

 Do the following:

-1. boot from a CD in ''Builder'' mode;
+1. boot from a CD in "Builder" mode;

-2. execute command cl-builder in the terminal;
+2. execute cl-builder in console;

 4. type exit to exit chroot;